777arc/textbook/content/pluto_intro.rst

 "Hack" PlutoSDR to Increase RF Range
 ####################################

 The PlutoSDR's ship with a limited center frequency range and sampling rate, but the underlying chip is capable of much higher, and these steps will unlock the ful range.
-Note that this process is provided by Analog Devices, it is as low risk as you can get, the reason for the limitation has to do with Analog Devices "binning" the AD9364 based on strict performance requirements at the higher frequencies, stuff we don't really care about as SDR enthusaists.
+Note that this process is provided by Analog Devices, it is as low risk as you can get, the reason for the limitation has to do with Analog Devices "binning" the AD9364 based on strict performance requirements at the higher frequencies, stuff we don't really care about as SDR enthusiasts.

 Open terminal (either host or VM, doesn't matter)